jibaoc/Fontro_Aube_2019/propensity_chart/README.md

-create in a given output_folder all the sub-folders in your given folder (i.e. folder1, folder2..., foldern here) and create in those sub_folders the propensity charts for the 2 sets of peptides (contained in query_result_up.xlsx, query_result_down.xlsx) given in the sequence sheet of query_result_up/down.xlsx
+create in a given output_folder all the sub-folders in your given folder (i.e. folder1, folder2..., foldern here) and create in those sub_folders the propensity charts for the 2 sets of peptides (contained in query_result_up.xlsx, query_result_down.xlsx) given in the sequence sheet of query_result_up/down.xlsx.

+The files ``query_result_up.xlsx`` or ``query_result_down.xlsx`` are produced by the tRNA program

 This program is based on the program `propensity_chart_maker.py`

 ## `propensity_chart_maker.py` program

-From 2 query results files produced by the  tRNA program produce figures of different features for those 2 sets of peptides within the files
+From 2 query results files produced by the randomization-enrichment produce figures of different features for those 2 sets of peptides within the files

 # Prerequisites